 Changes To The Fund's Investment Policies.
 The Fund's fundamental investment policies cannot be changed without the approval of a majority of the Fund's outstanding voting shares, however, the Fund's Board can change non-fundamental policies without a shareholder vote.
 Significant policy changes will be described in supplements to this prospectus.
-The Fund's investment objective is not a fundamental policy.
-Investment restrictions that are fundamental policies are listed in the Fund's Statement of Additional Information.
-An investment policy is not fundamental unless this prospectus or the Statement of Additional Information states that it is.
+Shareholders will receive 60 days' advance notice of any change in the 80% investment policy described in "Principal Investment Strategies."
+The Fund's investment objective is not a fundamental policies are listed in the Fund's Statement of Additional Information.
+An investment policy or restriction is not fundamental unless this prospectus or the Statement of Additional Information states that it is.